junwin/k3node/README.md

 This is adapted version of the Microsoft Bot Builder skype demo - see https://github.com/Microsoft/BotBuilder

+You will need to have npm installed: https://www.npmjs.com/

 git clone https://github.com/junwin/k3node
 cd k3node
 npm install